 The slate of hardware and software innovations for Mezzanine have brought the opening price point down below $50K, making it more accessible to more teams in more places.
 Earlier this year, Oblong announced innovations that make Mezzanine swift to install, including bezel-mounted optical gesture-tracking which requires no ceiling remediation, and a smaller hardware footprint to support more Mezzanine configurations and easy in-room installation.
 The rich feature set of Mezzanine is unparalleled in the industry, providing not just an engaging wow-factor for presentations but real utility for collaborators doing important work, the kind that relies on visual information and complex data sets for teams across the enterprise.

 Oblong’s integration partners reacted enthusiastically to the new features presented at InfoComm.
 In a formal survey of partner integrators who visited the booth, two-thirds said they plan to bring a customer into an Oblong demo center in the next 30 days.
 The same respondents also indicated that they find Mezzanine 200 appropriate to the business needs of 80% of their clients.
 Of special note to AV integrators was the introduction of a new “Mezzanine 200 In a Box” Partner Kit, which complements a choice of display screen, VTC, and other peripherals preferred by integrators and their customers.
-Industry watchers at InfoComm hailed the news with tweets, stories, rAVe clips, and even a podcast.
+Industry watchers at InfoComm hailed the news with

 Working with Watson